-If you want an easy tea cake that is sure to impress, this Blueberry Almond Tea Cake is it!
-It's one of my favorite brunch recipes because the whole thing can be mixed up with 2 bowls and a whisk.
+If you want an easy cake that is sure to impress, this Blueberry Almond Cake is it!
+It’s one of my favorite brunch recipes because the whole thing can be mixed up with 2 bowls and a whisk.

 No need to drag out the electric mixer, and clean all the attachments.
-This is a "dump and stir" recipe that punches above its weight class!
+This is a “dump and stir” recipe that punches well above its weight class!

 Why You'll Love This Recipe

-- I serve it at brunches or sometimes even as an easy springtime dessert.
-You can also swap out the fruit too.
-It's also great with strawberries, raspberries, cherries, or apricots, all pair very well with almond.
+- You can also swap out the fruit too.
+It’s also great with strawberries, raspberries, cherries, or apricots, all pair very well with almond.
+For another great almond flavored cake, try my Bakewell Cherry Tart.

 - It uses 2 types of fat, melted butter for flavor and a little bit of oil for added moisture.
 Since they are both liquids they whisk up easily with a whisk.